rordev76/cnp-chargeback-sdk-ror/README.md

 2) Once the gem is installed run our setup program to generate a configuration file.
 The configuration file resides in your home directory
 $HOME/.cnp_chargeback_config.yml

+For more details on setup see our instructions [here](https://github.com/Vantiv/cnp-sdk-for-ruby/blob/12.X/SETUP.md)

 3) Example usage: